 Caramel sauce (recipe here)

-1) Core, peel & slice apples and put in a large pot with the butter.
+1) Core, peel and slice apples and put in a large pot with the butter.
 I used a dutch oven (like this).

 2) Add 1 cup apple cider and 1 cup of water.